 Ironically, dual citizenship is currently a requirement of renunciation.
 Therefore, having a second passport is required or the US State department will not approve requests for renunciation or relinquishment of your US passport.
 The legal foundation of this requirement is uncertain because the US Congress did not include it in the existing legislation.
 Nonetheless, the US Consulate will require validation of your second passport (including making a copy) or the renunciation of your US citizenship will be unsuccessful.

 According to Title 8 U.S. Code § 1481 there are 7 acts which effectively result in a renunciation of US citizenship provided the person is over 18 years of age and voluntarily completed the qualifying acts with the intention to relinquish US citizenship.
 However, only 2 of the qualifying acts are commonly used.

-The most commonly used acts of renunciation are 1) Making a formal oath of renunciation to a diplomatic or consular officer in a foreign office outside the United States in a manner that is prescribed by the Secretary of State 2) Becoming a naturalized citizen of a foreign state by their own application or by application of an authorized agent.
-This act of renunciation is known as “relinquishment”.
+Making a formal oath of renunciation to a diplomatic or consular officer in a foreign office outside the United States in a manner that is prescribed by the Secretary of State.
+This act is known as “renunciation”.

 The other 5 acts of renunciation are inapplicable for most US citizens.
 For example, after turning the age of 18 if you voluntarily: 1) Commit an act of treason against the US government 2) Serve in a foreign military that is hostile to the US government 3) Accept a foreign government post after acquiring dual citizenship 4) Making a formal written request to the US Attorney General from within the United States during time of war or 5) Taking an oath of allegiance to a foreign state or political sub-division thereof.